hengyoush/kyanos/docs/quickstart.md

 🎉 Congratulations!
 Kyanos has started successfully.

 > [!TIP]
 > Did the command above fail?
-No worries—check the FAQ below to see if your situation is covered.
+No worries——check the FAQ below to see if your situation is covered.
 If not, feel free to open a [GitHub issue](https://github.com/hengyoush/kyanos/issues)!

 ## FAQ {#faq}
 ### No Output After Running kyanos watch